2010 conservatism-psychoticism correlation error: Background

 Many studies have found significant correlations between personality traits and political attitudes.
 For example, conscientiousness appears to correlate with conservatism, and openness correlates with a liberal ideology.
 Some scholars have used these correlations to argue that differences in personality traits are a strong causal factor in determining what political attitudes people align themselves with; others have argued this is the wrong causal analysis.
 In this latter view, the correlation instead arises due to a third factor which causes both the statistical differences in personality traits and the statistical differences in political attitudes.

 2010 paper

 In 2010, Brad Verhulst, Peter K. Hatemi, and Nicholas G. Martin published a paper in Personality and Individual Differences arguing for the "third factor" explanation.
 In the course of their analysis, they calculated various correlations between various personality traits and various political attitudes.
 Among these published calculations was a correlation of +0.5 between psychoticism and conservative religious attitudes and a correlation of +0.6 between psychoticism and conservative sexual attitudes.
 However, these two calculations, among others, were erroneous; the actual calculated correlations should have been negative.
-While the actual sign of the correlation was irrelevant to the 2010 paper's primary thesis, the error created difficulties for subsequent scientists exploring other facets of the correlation, for whom the direction of the correlation was relevant.
+While the actual sign of the correlation was irrelevant to the 2010 paper's primary thesis (which was about the similarity of the scores of pairs of identical twins, rather than scores being high vs low), the error created difficulties for subsequent scientists exploring other facets of the correlation, for whom the direction of the correlation was relevant.